Training structure

 - Article 4: Validation of the diploma

 The student must obtain an overall average of 10/20 to validate the diploma.
-The tests take place in the second half of June.
-A make-up session is organised in the second half of September.
-The student then retakes the test(s) in which he/she did not obtain the average.
+The tests take place during the second half of June.
+A make-up session is organized during the second half of September.
+The student then retakes the test(s) for which he/she did not obtain the average.

 - Article 5 : Mentions